Duk4/Mat-Cleaner/README.md

-# Mat-Cleaner
-## Small web app that determines who will be the next cleaners --
+# Small web app that determines who will be the next cleaners
 > What I learned during this project:
 > - DOM Manipulation
 > - Local Storage